 This course includes scientific examination of conditions that are disruptive to society today, those seen as problematic for society as a whole, and those that represent violations of the norms in society.
 Emphasis will be placed on population, poverty, social minorities, mass society, delinquency, crime, drugs, sexual deviance, disorganization of family, education, and religion.
-(3 lecture hours per week) Prerequisites: READ 0310 and ENGL 0310.
+(3 lecture hours per week) Prerequisites: DIRW/DIRR 0310 or ENGL 0310 & READ 0310.
 [CB45.1101.5225]